 Prevention of harm to children caused by sexualisation and commercialisation.

-- Encourage government to legislate to make it illegal to display pornography and sexualised images in public places where children are permitted.
+- Encourage government to enforce legislation regarding pornography and sexualised images in public places where children are permitted.

 - Encourage government to provide help and support for parents to protect their children from hard core internet porn and violent games.

 - Work with retailers and other key bodies to protect children.

 - Protect young girls and boys from damaging images that can affect their self-worth.

 - Help parents find ways to protect their children from pornography and sexualised imagery.

 How does Child’s Eye Line UK work?